Area Attractions and Things To Do In Smithville

 20. Eat beer-battered onion rings at Pocket's Grille.

-21. See the wonderful sculpture commemorating Smithville’s worst day when a steam boiler exploded in 1911.
+21. See the beautiful sculpture commemorating Smithville’s worst day when a steam boiler exploded in 1911, next to Chamber.

 22. Chow down at one of the best bar-b-que places in Texas: Zimmerhanzel's.